Please feel free to comment on my review.

 Here’s another adventure starring David Tennant as the Doctor and Billie Piper as Rose!

 I was looking forward to seeing the last three episodes of Series 2 with the Doctor and Rose in them!
 These included a single-episode story and a two-parter with Daleks and Cybermen in it.
 It was also to build up to a big swansong for one of the Doctor’s well-loved companions in the series – Rose Tyler.

-‘Fear Her’ is an okayish-sort story by Matthew Graham (his first contribution to the TV series).
+‘Fear Her’ is an okayish sort of story by Matthew Graham.
+This is his first contribution to the TV series.
 It is directed by Euros Lyn and is so creepy in places and it features a familiar setting in the not-so distant future!